biocore/qiime/doc/scripts/denoise_wrapper.rst

 	-o, `-`-output_dir
 		Path to output directory [default: denoised_seqs/]
-	-k, `-`-keep_intermediates
-		Do not delete intermediate files -- useful for debugging [default: False] -n, `-`-num_cpus
+	-n, `-`-num_cpus
 		Number of CPUs [default: 1]
 	`-`-force_overwrite
 		Overwrite files in output directory [default: False] -m, `-`-map_fname
 		Name of mapping file, Has to contain field LinkerPrimerSequence.
-[REQUIRED] when method is fast -p, `-`-primer
+[REQUIRED unless --primer specified] -p, `-`-primer
-		Primer sequence [default: None]
+		Primer sequence [REQUIRED unless --map_fname specified]
 	`-`-titanium
-		Select titanium defaults for denoiser [default: False]
+		Select Titanium defaults for denoiser, otherwise use FLX defaults [default: False]

 **Output:**

-This script results in a OTU mapping file along with a sequence file of denoised (FASTA-format).
+This script results in a OTU like mapping file along with a sequence file of denoised (FASTA-format).
 Note that the sequences coming from denoising are no real OTUs, and have to be sent to `pick_otus.py <./pick_otus.html>`_ if the users wishes to have a defined similarity threshold.

 **Example:**

-Denoise flowgrams in file 454Reads.sff.txt:
+Denoise flowgrams in file 454Reads.sff.txt, discard flowgrams not in seqs.fna, and extract primer from map.txt:

 ::

-	denoise_wrapper.py.py -i 454Reads.sff.txt
+	denoise_wrapper.py -i 454Reads.sff.txt -f seqs.fna -m map.txt

 **Multi-core Example:**

-Denoise flowgrams in file 454Reads.sff.txt using 2 cores on your machine in parallel (requires mpirun):
+Denoise flowgrams in file 454Reads.sff.txt using 2 cores on your machine in parallel:

 ::

-	denoise_wrapper.py -n 2 -i 454Reads.sff.txt
+	denoise_wrapper.py -n 2 -i 454Reads.sff.txt -f seqs.fna -m map.txt